-Because appropriate medical care requires an awareness of each student's health history, incoming students are required to complete a health history form.
+Because appropriate medical care requires an awareness of each student's health history, incoming students are required to complete a medical questionnaire before treatment can be provided.
 Students with chronic conditions are urged to have their current medical records on file at the Health Center prior to their arrival on campus.
-A complete immunization record and tuberculosis screening is also required for registration at Hope College.
-Students who are diagnosed with latent tuberculosis are required to undergo treatment per the Hope Medical Director and Ottawa County Public Health Officer's guidelines.
+A complete immunization record is also required for registration at Hope College.

-All students who are registered for twelve or more credits are enrolled in the college's HopeHealth benefit plan.
-The plan covers fees associated with the services provided by the Hope College Health Center medical personnel.
-Each year there is a maximum benefit usage and students should review the plan before the start of each school year.
-Hope College requires all full-time students to carry major medical insurance.
-Parents and students are encouraged to review their existing health insurance plan to assure that their current policy offers appropriate coverage in the Holland area.
-Low cost major medical insurance is available for purchase each year through the Student Development office.
+All students who are registered for six or more credits are enrolled in the college's Student Health Services Plan.
+The plan covers services provided by the Hope College Health Center, as well as referrals made by the clinic nursing staff to Holland Hospital and community-based physicians and specialists.
+Hope College requires all full-time students to carry medical insurance.
+Parents and students are encouraged to review their existing health insurance to assure that their current policy offers appropriate coverage.